 The concept of a zone has been introduced in Section 5.1.
 In this section some useful geometrical relationships are listed, the proofs of which are given in Section 6.5, in which use is made of reciprocal lattice vectors.
 It is possible, of course, to prove the relationships given below without making use of the concept of the reciprocal lattice, but the proofs tend to be long, tedious and not very obvious.

-5.6.1 The zone law (or Weiss zone law)
+5.6.1 The Weiss zone law or zone equation

 If a plane (hkl) lies in a zone [uvw] (i.e. if the direction [uvw] is parallel to the plane (hkl)), then